AlexCppns/ac-fancy-input/README.md

 - Animated placeholder typing.
 - Text with mixed colors inside input.
 - Custom nested suggestions with template support.

-## Limitations

-The input data object is a singleton for now.
-You cannot have multiple instances of the input directive on the same page without having unwanted effects.

 ## Basic Usage